juliekoubova/qmk_userspace/README.md

 It uses a single `QK_VIM` keycode&mdash;I have this mapped on my `Caps Lock` key.

-You can either tap the `QK_VIM` key to enter command mode (like `Esc` in actual Vim), or you can hold like a modifier, and the command mode will disengage once you release it.
+You can either tap the `QK_VIM` key to ~~enter command mode~~ leave insert mode (like `Esc` in actual Vim), or you can hold it like a modifier, and the command mode will disengage once you release it.
 This is useful for simple navigation, e.g. when your keyboard is missing dedicated arrow keys, or you just don't like leaving your home row.

 If you enter Vim command mode, exiting is very easy, compared to the real thing.
 You just press that key again.